-Today, there are many blind and visually impaired fashion content creators with plenty room for more.
+Today, there are many blind and visually impaired fashion content creators with plenty of room for more.
 With this in mind, here are few tips to help a person who is blind or visually impaired remain connected to fashion.

 If It Ain’t Broke, Don’t Fix It

-- When you know your style, stick with it.
+When you know your style, stick with it.

-- Keep it simple and classic.
+Keep it simple and classic.

-- For trendsetters, taking risks is part of the fun in fashion, continue doing what you do.
+For trendsetters, taking risks is part of the fun in fashion, continue doing what you do.

 Expand Your Fashion Resource Network

-- Follow and engage with fashion bloggers, vloggers, and writers.
+Follow and engage with fashion bloggers, vloggers, and writers.
 You can find them on blogging platforms, YouTube, Instagram, Twitter, LinkedIn, Facebook, etc.

-- Read about and discuss the latest trends, styles, and seasonal colors with friends who have similar tastes and interests.
+Read about and discuss the latest trends, styles, and seasonal colors with friends who have similar tastes and interests.

-- Don’t be afraid to ask for help from someone you trust who will give you honest feedback.
+Don’t be afraid to ask for help from someone you trust who will give you honest feedback.

 Testing new looks?
 Take photos and share with your trusted online community or friends and family for feedback.